-The Commission is satisfied that the draft rule falls within the subject matter about which the Commission may make rules.
-The draft rule falls within the matters set out in section 34 of the NEL as it relates to the activities of persons participating in the national electricity market or involved in the operation of the national electricity system (section 34(1)(a)(iii) of the NEL).
+The Commission is satisfied that the rule as made falls within the subject matter about which the Commission may make rules.
+The rule as made falls within the matters set out in section 34 of the NEL as it relates to the activities of persons participating in the national electricity market or involved in the operation of the national electricity system (section 34(1)(a)(iii) of the NEL).

-Under section 99(3) of the NEL the draft of the Rule to be made need not be the same as the draft of the proposed Rule to which the notice under section 95 relates.
+18 Under section 103(3) of the NEL the rule that is made in accordance with section 103(1) need not be the same as the draft of the purposed rule to which a notice under section 95 relates or the draft of a rule contained in a draft rule determination.

-Under section 33 of the NEL the AEMC must have regard to any relevant MCE statement of policy principles in making a Rule.
+19 Under section 33 of the NEL the AEMC must have regard to any relevant MCE statement of policy principles in making a rule.

-Further, the draft rule falls within the matters set out in schedule 1 to the NEL as it relates to:
+Further, the rule as made falls within the matters set out in schedule 1 to the NEL as it relates to: